AxtonS/rock-paper-scissors/README.md

 # RockPaperScissors
 a simple game of rock, paper, scissors... joyous
+Try it out at: https://axtons.github.io/rock-paper-scissors/

 This is my first little go at javascript.